ReidWilliams/from-machine-to-code/README.md

 #### Meet a new gate, the XOR gate

+#### How to add 1-bit: adding and carrying
+- adding and carrying on a table
+- Add with XOR
+- Carry with AND

 #### Gates can make a circuit that adds numbers
 - 4 bit adder